ParceladoLara/payment-plan/docs/core.md

 So the maintenance of this package should be done with care, only if necessary, and with a lot of tests.

-This is the least complicated package in terms of dependencies,rust knowledge its basically just math.
+This is the least complicated package in terms of dependencies, your Rust knowledge doesn't need to be huge cause it's basically just math.

 Start by looking at the [lib.rs](../core/src/lib.rs) and go from there.